tarou5511/FullStackApp/backend/README.md

 This is the backend for the FullStackApp.
-This is the bakcend developmnt enviroment.
+This is the backend development environment.